 Patients leaving the UK

-Everyone has the right to change their practice without having to give a reason, though for administrative purposes it would be helpful if you notified your current practice that you are leaving.
+Everyone has the right to change their practice without having to give a reason, though for administrative purposes, it would be helpful if you notified your current practice that you are leaving.

 Practices may use their discretion whether to accept or decline your application.
-In declining an application, they must have reasonable grounds for doing so which do not relate to your race, gender, social class, age, religion, sexual orientation, appearance, disability of medical condition.
+In declining an application, they must have reasonable grounds for doing so which do not relate to your race, gender, social class, age, religion, sexual orientation, appearance, disability or medical condition.

 We have suitable access for disabled patients.
 The practice has a ramp for wheelchair access.
 Two toilets at the practice have been adapted for the use of disabled patients.
 A loop system is available within the practice for patients suffering with hearing loss.
 There are also numerous disabled parking spaces in the council operated car park.